VedanshMannem/devboard/README.md

+# Devboard
-This project contains all the files of my very own devboard.
-This devboard is great for engineering and hobbyists, and comes with silkscreen art as well as added LEDs.
+This project contains all the files of my first devboard.
+This is great for electronics engineering and hobbyists, with a USBC and RP2040.
+I included LEDs on this board to make it more flashy, as well as silkscreen art to make it personal.
+The full BOMs are attached (there's two - one from JLCPCB and one from KiCAD).

-There's two separate BOMs (one in root and one in ProjectFiles), both of which basically just say the same thing.
-I'm also working on different edge cuts to make it more fun!
+## Setup
+All the KiCAD project files are available in the KiCAD folder, and there's photos of the devboard included as well for a rough outline of the end product.
+Hardest part of this project is honeslty the routing, but as long as you place all the components in the right place, the routing shouldn't be that bad.
+I went through a few versions of the board to make sure the routing was just right.
+Try to save the vias for the end as well, its just better practice and I think the board will look less messy without them.

 Here's some photos: